Beautiful Life (Ace of Base song): Critical reception

 J.D.
 Considine from The Baltimore Sun described "Beautiful Life" as "techno-tinged", adding that it "tempers its impetuous pulse and seemingly happy message with a memorably sad melody."
-Larry Flick from Billboard deemed it a "jaunty, incredibly catchy li'l ditty that indulges in Euro-NRG dance rhythms while continuing to mine the ABBA-esque pop melodies".
+Larry Flick from Billboard magazine deemed it a "jaunty, incredibly catchy li'l ditty that indulges in Euro-NRG dance rhythms while continuing to mine the ABBA-esque pop melodies".
 He stated that "even the act's detractors will find it impossible to resist the sugar-coated confection, with shoulder-shaking percussion and sing-along chorus."
 Steve Baltin from Cash Box called it "ridiculous", noting that "for this track, the quartet has jumped into this decade with a rocking dance beat that embodies the group's European heritage."
 The Daily Vault's Michael R. Smith declared it as a "high-octane techno gem".
 Dave Sholin from the Gavin Report commented, "Those asking the musical question—can Ace Of Base repeat?
 The answer is Yes!
 Yes!
 Yes!"
 Pan-European magazine Music & Media said the song has a "hyper-kinetic rhythm topped off by a killer hook that's part of your system before you realise it."
 A reviewer from Music Week rated it three out of five, noting the band's "switch from light reggae to pure Europop" and describing it as "uplifting but unremarkable."

 Neil Strauss from The New York Times felt it is "pure treacly pleasure, with bubbling keyboards and a fast, chirpy rhythm that will inspire most listeners to forget that the 70's ever ended and accept the chorus – "It's a beautiful life"—for one night of disco-era hedonism."
 Bob Waliszewski of Plugged In (publication) viewed it as "a joyful admonition to hang tough when times get hard."
 J.D.
 Considine for Spin magazine noted in a writeup about The Bridge that "the real genius of Ace of Base lies not with perky singing... but with the ability to make melancholy sound so damned appealing."
 The evaluation continues to narrow in scope as he continues to say "even the cheerfully titled 'Beautiful life' dampens its club-savvy stomp with a heartbreaking minor key chorus."
 A reviewer from People Magazine opined that it "offers a blast of jumpy techno".
-Chuck Campbell from Scripps Howard News Service said that it is "contagious" and "a high-energy dance song that rings with unbridled optimism (and eschews the reggae cadence of the group's previous American hits)."
+Chuck Campbell from Scripps Howard News Service said it is "contagious" and "a high-energy dance song that rings with unbridled optimism (and eschews the reggae cadence of the group's previous American hits)."
 He added that "the Berggren sisters sing in ABBA-esque exclamation points on the song."